Pretomanid Dosage

 - Read the US FDA-approved patient labeling (Medication Guide) for this drug and bedaquiline.

-- Promptly inform physician if changes in vision occur during linezolid therapy; obtain prompt ophthalmological evaluation if symptoms of visual impairment occur.
+- Promptly inform your physician if changes in vision occur during linezolid therapy; obtain prompt ophthalmological evaluation if symptoms of visual impairment occur.

-- This drug must be taken as part of a combination regimen with bedaquiline and linezolid; compliance with the full course of therapy must be emphasized.
-Avoid missing doses (unless directed by physician) and complete the entire course of therapy.
+- You must take this drug as part of a combination regimen with bedaquiline and linezolid; compliance with the full course of therapy must be emphasized.

 More about pretomanid